 Thanks to a democratic election, the latter wins, and implements some the forgotten laws, appoints traffic police and forest rangers and introduces garbage fine and recycling.
 In the town where everyone did as they pleased while all the leader cared about was money, this law-abiding mayor comes as a shock.

 Suddenly this change seems more like a burden for them and the brothers-in-law hatch a plan to get rid of him.
 It’s ironical that the change they were fighting for is the change that they now curse.
 Set in a small town in Italy, this film mocks the society we live in through satire.
 While we accuse the leaders of being corrupt, have we ever paused to see what we have become?

 To keep her newborn baby alive, Leta needs to make sure a dying woman lives.
-Directed by Gentian Koçi, the Albanian drama, Daybreak, is tug war between life and death.
+Directed by Gentian Koçi, the Albanian drama, Daybreak, is a tug of war between life and death.
 As a single mother with no financial security and no roof over her head, Leta has to make sure her employer’s bedridden mother stays alive for the sake of her baby.

 The intense silences, Leta’s stone face hiding the screaming desperation in her eyes keeps you glued to this slow-paced film.
 With no one to lean on, no money in her pocket, to what extent a mother goes to keep her baby safe is a heartbreak at every pause.